business-glossary/business-glossary/README.md

 # Business Glossary

-A simple business glossary to store and deseminate business taxonmy and vocabulary.
+A simple business glossary to store and disseminate business taxonomy and vocabulary.

 # Running the Application